radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/bounce/README.md

 ###Dynamic price discovery
 A key advantage of a SMPL-AMM as compared to a conventional AMM can be seen when IL is considered from the perspective of the entire AMM component as well as from the perspective of individual LPs.
 Essentially, when IL is limited for individual LPs, IL is limited for the component also.

-When liquidity is automatically removed from a SMPL-AMM as the result of a sudden price change, the $\x*y=k$ (or similar) curve means that a new target price is reached on lower swap-volume.
+When liquidity is automatically removed from a SMPL-AMM as the result of a sudden price change, the $x*y=k$ (or similar) curve means that a new target price is reached on lower swap-volume.
 Therefore, less value can be captured by arbitrageurs capitalising on mispriced assets.
 To illustrate the problem with mispriced assets, the following model shows simple arbitrage between two similar AMMs:

 *	AMMA and AMMB each contain a similar total value of GBP and XRD (denominated in GBP; XRD at marketwide price = 1.111GBP).
 However, the XRD is mispriced on AMMA at 0.9GBP, while it is correctly priced on AMMB at 1.111GBP.